Free, vendor neutral comparison

 About this tool

-The Vector Database Comparison Matrix shows 10 of the most adopted vector databases side by side, with a filter to narrow down to your constraints.
-Use it when scoping a new RAG system, evaluating whether to migrate off your current vector store, or briefing leadership on vendor options.
+The matrix shows 10 of the most adopted vector databases side by side, with a filter to narrow down to your constraints.
+Use it when scoping a new RAG system, evaluating whether to migrate off your current vector store, or briefing leadership on vendor options for a 2026 architecture decision.

 The data is hand curated and dated.
 Vendor benchmarks are excluded because they tend to favor the vendor; latency and recall numbers should come from ANN Benchmarks or your own workload, not from a marketing page.